HarryLuoo/24fall/philos520/termPaper/annotated_bib.typ

 #line(length: 100% , stroke: 2pt)

 * Revised Proposal: *
  "Principle of Simplicity" is a fundamental principle in science, and on which we have justified many scientific methodologies like uniformitarianism.
-However, it is interesting to ask whether our belief in fundemental principles like simplicity is different from one's belief in religious dogmas.
+However, it is interesting to ask whether our belief in fundemental principles like simplicity is different from being dogmatic.
 Using the historical development of uniformitarianism in geological sciences as a case study, I investigate how the principle of simplicity functions as an ultimate justification for scientific methodologies.
-The paper argues that while both science and religion rely on foundational assumptions that cannot be justified through purely empirical means, the way these assumptions function differs crucially.

 #line(length: 100%)
 1. Quine, W. V. O. (1951).
 Two dogmas of empiricism. *The Philosophical Review*, 60(1), 20–43.